isagoya/astro-hananiawan-m2/src/pages/md/chapt06.md

 ## The Ticket

 In April of 1967, I was to enter the Chuo Labor College (now the Musashino Foreign Language College).

-It was established in 1951 with the founding spirit of "bringing learning from the ivory tower to the place of social life.
+It was established in 1951 with the founding spirit of "Bringing academics out of the ivory tower into the society and the place of daily life.
 The professors who agreed with this spirit were Marxist economists and theoretical leaders of the left movement of the time, and they taught courses that went beyond the boundaries of the university.
 The college was positioned as a vocational school, consisting of the main course (politics and economics) and the literature course.
 I was to study for two years in the main course.

 Dr. Narita Minoru of Tama Zenshoen in Tokyo (currently Chairman of the Management Committee of Prince Takamatsu Memorial Hansen's Disease Museum and Honorary Director of the National Sanatorium Tama Zenshoen) took me under his consideration and decided to perform the left big toe extension surgery at Tama Zenshoen, and they performed my transfer procedures.